C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 ![Chambers of Commerce Atlas, General Reference Map, 1928](/assets/images/maps-as-historical-sources/chambers-of-commerce-1928-world-map.jpg "Chambers of Commerce Atlas, General Reference Map, 1928")

-Figure XX: Chambers of Commerce Atlas, General Reference Map, 1928
+Figure 3: Chambers of Commerce Atlas, General Reference Map, 1928

 The map is part of the „Chambers of Commerce Atlas“, published in London in 1928.
 The [Chambers](https://en.wikipedia.org/w/index.php?title=British_Chambers_of_Commerce&oldid=1270196576) are one of the main British institution to facilitate world-wide trade.
 The Atlas was directed to a British audience, and, in any case, any English-speaking readers interested in trade routes as well as the spatial distribution of natural resources and commercial capacities.
 The “General Reference Map” uses red colour to indicate territories which are linked to the British Empire and the Commonwealth.
 This is an obvious (and colourful) technique to highlight British influence over the world.
 However, the map also vehiculates dominant cultural representations of an imperial power, which is obvious in the use of place names: for example, Bombay (in India) and Constantinopole (in Turkey), and not Mumbaī and İstanbul.
 Although the former were the placenames commonly in use in the English language for these two cities, and therefore familiar to a British audience, their use also suggests a world in which the the United Kingdom is culturally, financially and politically a dominant power.
 <!-->